kimptoc/wowactivityfeed/readme.md

 - double check feed updates vs battle.net - showing correct item?

-PENDING BEING TESTED
+## PENDING BEING TESTED
 - do all in memory?  only persist registered/latest item from armory? limit history to n'entries...
 - armory job seems to lockup sometimes... added a timeout, see if it helps...
-- rss/guid is rubbish / waiting on google reader/twitterfeed - see if they handle the new id better -- titles changes?
+- rss/guid is rubbish / waiting on google reader/twitterfeed - see if they handle the new id better
+- titles changes?
+- some criteria cases come up blank?

+#### history
+- 1 week TTL for main/latest char entry, done, accessed_at
+- 1 day TTL for history items, done, archived_at
+- refresh everytime its viewed via get_history, done
+- so if not viewed or becomes history, it gets deleted
+- if char updates regularly, it will have lot of history...for 1 day

-LATER
+## LATER
+- BUG view not found item gives err (if hist present, but no armory)
+- not deleting old history... maybe strip code, rely on TTL stuff
 - getting times in the future, esp. from US updates... timezone? maybe times are UTC?
 - track calls to website - where are they coming from (ip, referring site, browser, ...)
-- make home/loaded pages work when no history present - maybe???
+- BUG make home/loaded pages work when no history present - maybe???
 - cache class/race static for display (eg mage/orc ...)
 - hiding player achievements!
 - about page, http://www.sitepoint.com/css3-starwars-scrolling-text/?utm_source=hackernewsletter&utm_medium=email ...